-Health and Safety Code 11366.8 HS: Concealing Drugs in a False Compartment
+California Health and Safety Code § 11366.8: Concealing Drugs in a False Compartment

-California Health and Safety Code 11366.8 HS criminalizes possessing, using, controlling, building, modifying, installing, or attaching a false compartment in a vehicle if done with the intent to conceal, smuggle, or transport controlled substances.
+Health and Safety Code § 11366.8 HS makes it a crime to possess, use, control, design, build, modify, install, or attach a false compartment in a vehicle with the specific intent to conceal, smuggle, or transport controlled substances.

 -